HP continues to support the goals of Project UDI as an open industry

 in a true 64-bit SMP environment.
 The wide range of chip architectures,

-endian orientation, and Operating System environments that UDI was
+endian orientation, and Operating System environments that UDI was able to

-be demonstrated on is impressive, illustrating the strengths of the
+be demonstrated on is impressive, illustrating the strengths of the UDI

 specification.
 Compaq is currently engaged in continuing the extension